Sarah Hegazi: Arrest and asylum

-On September 22 2017, Sarah Hegazi attended a concert for the Lebanese band Mashrou' Leila whose lead singer, Hamed Sinno, is openly gay.
+On September 22, 2017, Sarah Hegazi attended a concert in Cairo for the Lebanese band Mashrou' Leila whose lead singer, Hamed Sinno, is openly gay.
 Hegazi was among a group of others arrested for waving a rainbow flag in support of LGBT rights.
-She was charged with joining an organization to contravention the law to incite acts of immorality or debauchery.
+She was charged with joining an organization whose intent was to contravene the law by inciting acts of immorality or debauchery.
 Her arrest coincided with Egypt's zero-tolerance crackdown response to end public support for LGBT rights in the country.
 She was jailed for three months at Sayeda Zeinab police station where male agents incited inmates to beat her, and verbally and sexually assault her.
 In an article published by Mada Masr on September 24, 2018, Hegazi recounted her arrest.
-She wrote that she was arrested at home in front of her family, and that during the process the officer questioned her about her religion, why she removed her hijab, and whether she was a virgin or not.
+She wrote that she was arrested at home in front of her family, and that, during the process, the officer questioned her about her religion, why she removed her hijab, and whether she was a virgin or not.
 According to her account, the officer blindfolded her and took her by car to a location she did not know.
 She sat in a chair gagged with a cloth with her hands cuffed.
 She was subject to electric shock and she lost consciousness.
 She was also threatened that her mother would be harmed if she told anyone.
-Hegazi was released on 2 January 2018 and was fined £E1,000 (US$56); after her release she struggled with depression, panic attacks and post-traumatic stress disorder.
+Hegazi was released on 2 January 2018 and was fined £E1,000 (US$56); after her release, she struggled with depression, panic attacks and post-traumatic stress disorder.
 The media compared the arrest of Hegazi with the arrest of the Cairo 52.
 Fearing further prosecution, Hegazi sought asylum in Canada in 2018.
 Hegazi lost her mother to cancer one month after leaving Egypt.